 - On acid to slightly alkaline soils, try other chelates like EDTA (Fe Sequestrene 330, Fertilome Liquid Iron) and DTPA (Miller’s Iron Chelate DP).
 They lose effectiveness quickly as the pH rises above 7.2 to 7.5.
 See product label for specific application rates.

 Iron sucrate, a relatively new iron source, is manufactured from iron oxide and molasses to form an iron-containing organic complex with limited water solubility.
-It has an advantage that it is less prone to staining (due to its very low solubility).
+It is less prone to staining due to its very low solubility.

 Iron sucrate merits consideration in high pH soils, and additional scientific evaluation is warranted for Colorado soils.
 It is marketed as Lilly Miller Iron Safe.

 Foliar sprays of iron sulfate or iron chelates may provide quick response, often in a matter of days.
 However, the treatment is often spotty and only temporary.
 Multiple applications per season may be needed.
 Effects will not carry over into subsequent years.